edisplay/RCB_TA_notes/week-15-sequelize/lesson-15.3.md

 # INSTRUCTOR MUST COVER ALL!!!

 ```
-ALL or they won't be able to do the homework.
+3 - 10 or they won't be able to do the homework.
 ```

 ### 1. Students do ( 20 minutes )
+Review student Exercise:

+Sequelize app 1 route handlebars

 ### 2. Everyone do ( 10 minutes )

-* *Call on a weaker student to go over the previous exercise*
+* *Call on students to go over the previous exercise*

 ### 3. Instructor do ( 20 minutes )

+Passport Demo Part 1: Setup Passport

-### 4. Partners do ( 5 minutes )
+### 4. Everyone do ( 5 minutes )

-### 5. Students do ( 20 minutes )
+### 5. Instructor do ( 20 minutes )

-Student Exercise:
+Passport Demo Part 2: Handlebars and Express Routes

 ### 6. Everyone Do ( 10 minutes )
-* *Go over the previous exercise with the class - call on one unique student per each part of the previous exercise to explain what they did for each part of the exercise*

 ###### 85 minutes have passed

-### 7. Instructor do: ( 10 minutes )
+### 7. Instructor do: ( 15 minutes )

+Passport Demo Part 3: Sessions

-### 8. Partners do ( 5 minutes )
+### 8. Everyone do ( 10 minutes )
-* *Have student talk to each other about why Node async happened and is an issue, and how to fix it*
+* *Have student talk to each other about what happened*

-### 10. Instructor do: ( 20 minutes )
+### 10. Instructor do: ( 15 minutes )

+Passport Demo Part 4: Sequelize database

 ### 11. Partners do ( 5 minutes )
 * *Have student talk to each other about what just happened, and why callbacks can help with asynchronicity*